georou/ossec-selinux/README.md

 # Clone the repo
 git clone https://github.com/georou/ossec-selinux.git

+# Optional - Copy relevant .if interface file to /usr/share/selinux/devel/include to expose them when building future modules.
+Safe to ignore duplicate warnings when using make -f
+install -Dp -m 0664 -o root -g root ossec.if /usr/share/selinux/devel/include/myapplications/ossec.if

 # Compile the selinux module (see below)

 # Install the SELinux policy module.
 Compile it before hand to ensure proper compatibility (see below)